 The Bibliographic Instructors offer both classroom sessions via the Bibliographic Instruction (BI) Lab in the library, as well as individual instruction.
 Contact the Bibliographic Instruction team at ext.
-2416 for more information.
+2118 or 2416 for more information.

 Acquisitions suggestions may be made directly to the Collection Development/Acquisitions Librarian or through the departmental liaison.
 (Click here for liaison list).
 Requests may be made online HERE.